chaitanyakolluru/provider-simpleJsonApp/README.md

   This resource object has three patches, first two apply patches to the Managed Resource, the third applies a patch to the Composite Resource so it can later pass record details down to `ConfigMap` managed resource.

-  First two update Record MR's name and namespace with labels added to the XR based on the Claim it gets created from, and the third sets `status.record` on the XR from record's `spec.froProvider`.
+  First two update Record Managed Resource's name and namespace with labels added to the XR based on the Claim it gets created from, and the third sets `status.record` on the XR from record's `spec.froProvider`.

   ```
   patches: